 I sat up when I should have slept, reading everything from medical journals to posts in chat rooms and everything in between.
 I read more than I read in grad school.
 I learned so many things that I didn’t know.
 I learned why it was so hard for me to breastfeed and it was a surprise to me to find out that it was, in fact, not my fault.
 I was guided by people who didn’t have the correct information themselves.
 I live in a culture stuck in the 1950s when it came to breastfeeding.
 You see, at that time formula companies were trying to make a profit.
 They told women all sorts of lies about breastfeeding to force them into buying formula: that babies need to eat loads right after birth and if you don’t make all that milk yourself then something is wrong with the mother; that mothers can’t have a drink on occasion; that breastfeeding comes with many health risks for both babies and mothers; that breastfeeding is dirty and indecent; that breastfeeding is for third-world countries; that formula is equal to breast milk.

 But I have also learned that this pride comes with a cost.
 There is so much guilt and shame surrounding this topic of breastfeeding.
 Some women suffer negative body images and a lack of desire to work through the difficulties.
 Some women find it difficult to be available all the time for their babies and want to be able to have another person help with feeding.
 Some women tried and did not persevere.
 Some women believe that formula is just as healthy as breast milk.
 Some women have medical issues.
 Some women have unhealthy lifestyles.
 But most women who choose not to breastfeed just don’t want to.
 It is a very explosive subject.
 I have suffered the consequences of being so proud of my success with breastfeeding.
-But in the end I know I am doing what is best for my baby.
+I have come to empathize with all sides of the issue.
+But in the end I know I am doing what is best for me and my baby.
 I won’t get into the benefits of breastfeeding here.
 You can google it.
 It’s scientific fact.
 I know that my baby and I are benefiting in more ways than I can count from my tenacity and success.
 I am The Badass Breastfeeder.